zain-malik/DSRE/distantsupervision/ReadMe.md

 ### Prerequisites
-This solution is based on IntelliJ.
+This solution is based on IntelliJ and requires Java 8 and Maven.
 If you are interested to store data locally then you need to setup MongoDB server locally otherwise remote MongoDB's URI can be used.